More about Dead Water

 More about Blue Lightning

-Dead Water, Ann Cleeves' fifth Shetland murder mystery featuring detective Jimmy Perez, is now available in paperback.
+Dead Water, Ann Cleeves' fifth Shetland murder mystery featuring detective Jimmy Perez, is now available in the US.
 It picks up the story after Ann's initial quartet of Shetland novels, which ended with a shocking change in the life of detective Jimmy Perez.
 This is a time of change for the islands, too: they have done well from the oil boom, but what will the new era of renewable energy bring?
 Can Jimmy Perez make a new beginning in his own life?
 And can he find the murderer of journalist Jerry Markham?

 Secrets of Soil